How Many Foreigners In Korea Are There? 2023 Updated Stats

 Foreign wives from other parts of Asia made up the majority of the international marriages to Korean men, with 27.6% from Vietnam, 19% from China, and 16.1% from Thailand.
 Foreign husbands were primarily from the USA (29.6%), China (16.1%), and Vietnam (12.6%).

 Korea has worked hard to bring high quality education to everyone, which is why Koreans have one of the highest IQs in the world.
 Korean universities have been rising up the global ranks, with Seoul University ranking 31st in 2021, bringing in an ever-growing number of students.
+Foreign students come to Korea to study in Korean and English in a range of modern subjects.

 The number of foreign students in Korea in 2019, before the pandemic, was around 160,000.
 This number dropped to about 152,000 during 2020 and 2021, before climbing again to beat the pre-pandemic levels.
-The number of foreign students in Korea should grow as restrictions ease.
+The latest figures for foreigners studying in Korea, released in 2023, show there are over 188,000 foreign students attending higher education in Korea in 2022.

 Korean language courses are a popular option for people who want to live and study in Korea short term, with many courses running from 3 months to a year.
 This allows people to learn the language and experience life in Korea at the same time.